 - ¼ tsp fresh ground black pepper, or more to taste

-- Cook bacon however you desire (err on the side of slightly underdone) and set onto layered paper towels to drain.
+- Cook bacon using your preferred method (oven or stovetop) and set onto layered paper towels to drain.
 Reserve a couple tablespoons of the bacon grease.

 - Pre-heat oven to 350F